-Don hired Davis Law Group after being seriously injured by a hit-and-run driver who ran a stop sign and crashed his motorcycle in Mukilteo in 2013.
+Don hired the motorcycle accident lawyers at Davis Law Group after being seriously injured by a hit-and-run driver who ran a stop sign and crashed his motorcycle in Mukilteo in 2013.

 According to police, Don was exiting an evening ferry that had arrived at the Mukilteo Ferry Dock in May of 2013.
 Vehicle traffic at the Mukilteo Ferry Dock is meant to exit the ferry and merge onto State Route 525, also known as the Mukilteo Speedway.

-Police received multiple calls reporting a traffic collision involving a motorcyclist and another vehicle, which had apparently fled the scene.
+Police received multiple calls reporting a serious collision involving a motorcycle and another vehicle, which had apparently fled the scene.
 When officers arrived, they found Don laying in the roadway near his badly damaged motorcycle.
 Don was allegedly coughing up blood, having trouble breathing, and hardly able to speak.

 Investigators collected evidence from the scene, which mostly consisted of debris from Don’s motorcycle.
 Unfortunately, police did not find any debris believed to have been from the suspect vehicle, which would have been useful in helping potentially identify the hit-and-run driver.